InCar/ali-mns/README.md

 ##mqs.createP(name, <a name="options">options</a>)
 Create a mq.

-name: string.
+name: String.
 The queue name.

 options: optional.
 The queue attributes.